kihiukiragu/helpers/linux/debian/README.md

 > [!WARNING]
 > Always have an extra ssh session open when making sshd changes in case something goes wrong, you can undo on the other session
 1. Secure access to your server by changing sshd configurations:
-   - Edit configuration file: `vi /etc/ssh/sshd_config`
+   - Edit configuration file: `sudo vi /etc/ssh/sshd_config`
      - Disable Root login: `PermitRootLogin no`
      - Disable Password Authentication: `PasswordAuthentication no`
    - OR run the following as user `root`: